searchivarius/PermTest/README.md

 **EvalUtil**:

- * The test program itself: permtest.
+ * The test program itself: _permtest_.
 It accepts a matrix of performance scores (ERR, MAP, etc).
  * Each row of the matrix represent one retrieval method (called run in TREC terminology).
  * Column I represents performance scores for the I-th query.
  * In the case of binary classification, all values are 0s and 1s. **The first** row represents ground truth labels.
- * An R-script SignTest.R which carries out a sign test for the purpose of binary classification.
+ * An R-script _SignTest.R_ which carries out a sign test for the purpose of binary classification.
 The input format is the same as for the utility: permtest for the purpose of **binary classification**.

 **ConvScripts**: